josephdviviano/epitome/doc/filter.md

 anaticor
 --------
 An AFNI method for dealing with artifacts in your data using 15mm local white matter regressors + 1 temporal lag.
 Tends to be conservative.
 Good at dealing with distance-dependnet motion artifacts, but less so at dealing with physiological noise [3].
+NB: Currently does not interact with the DET, LAG, or SQ options.
+This will only produce the local WM regressor and the first lag.

 compcor
 -------